dipteshkanojia/academic-kickstart/content/talk/nlpcafe2025-alope/index.md

 event_url = "https://nlp-at-cts.dinel.org.uk/"

 # Location of event.
-location = "CTS Building, University of Surrey, United Kingdom"
+location = "Centre for Translation Studies, University of Surrey"

 # Is this a selected talk? (true/false)
 selected = true